On the convergence of critical points on real algebraic sets and applications to optimization: Main results

 \section{Main results}

 Our main results are the following.
 In Section~\ref{sec:critical_points_on_V_xi}, we establish conditions under which the set of critical points of $F$ on $V_{\xi}$ is non-empty, finite, and the critical points are bounded and non-degenerate.
 We also characterize the limit of critical points.
-In Section~\ref{appl_to_polynom_optim}, we formulate the central path as a special case of the problem in Section~\ref{sec:critical_points_on_V_xi} and derive sufficient conditions for the existence, convergence, and smoothness of a central path of \PO.
-In Section~\ref{definable_central_path}, we extend our results for central paths to non-linear optimization problems defined by definable functions in an (polynomially bounded) o-minimal structure.
+In Section~\ref{appl_to_polynom_optim}, we formulate local minimizers of the log-barrier function as a special case of the problem in Section~\ref{sec:critical_points_on_V_xi} and derive sufficient conditions for the existence, convergence, and smoothness of a central path of \PO.
+In Section~\ref{definable_central_path}, we extend our results for central paths to \NO~problems defined by definable functions in an (polynomially bounded) o-minimal structure.

+\begin{remark} Although the central path is a specific trajectory among local minimizers of the log-barrier function, we state existence and convergence conditions in terms of the central path for simplicity.
+The conclusions, however, remain valid for all local minimizers of the log-barrier function. \end{remark}